vigneshmaneesh/YTM-Game-Bar/README.md

 ### Network failure

 The widget shows WebView2's navigation status and offers Try again.
 It does not weaken certificate checks.
 Confirm the device clock, proxy, DNS, and internet connectivity.

-### Google authentication limitation

-Google controls whether an account may sign in through an embedded browser.
-WebView2 has a separate app profile, so it does not automatically share an existing Edge login.
-If Google blocks the flow, there is no supported application-side workaround; use the widget signed out or retry if Google later permits the flow.
-This project intentionally does not export cookies, intercept credentials, or alter Google's authentication flow.

-Mobile mode overrides the browser user-agent to request YouTube Music's mobile web presentation; Desktop mode uses WebView2's genuine default value.
-The mobile override can change or break Google's web UI without notice and might make embedded Google sign-in less reliable.
-It is not a supported way to obtain the native Android YouTube Music application, and the widget does not attempt additional spoofing if authentication is refused.

-Only sign in to a package that you built from this reviewed source (or obtained from a publisher you trust).
-A WebView host is technically capable of being modified to inspect web content or browser data even though this implementation does neither.
-The persistent WebView2 profile stores Google session cookies and other site data in the app's per-user UWP data folder so the session can survive widget restarts.

 ### Audio stops